 Workplace Challenges and How Organizations Are Overcoming Them

-Jessica began by observing that through their experiences during the pandemic, most organizations have met the challenges of supporting a remote workforce and maintaining operations.
+Jessica began by observing that through their experiences during the pandemic, most organizations have met the challenges of managing change in the workplace by supporting a remote workforce and maintaining operations.
 Now they are wondering how much space they will need and how they will really utilize that space in a post-pandemic “new normal.”
 They need to solve these problems in the immediate and for the longer term, without knowing what that longer term will be because employees won’t operate in the same way as they did.
 Remote work, for example, is here to stay in some form or other.
 We all need to prepare for the long-term changes, and in every case, technology and leveraging data to make decisions is part of the answer.

 Brian raised two more challenges.
 First, employee sentiment, and specifically employees’ anxiety about safety in the workplace and being in close proximity to people after more than a year of isolation.
 Organizations need to address this directly.
 Second is adaptation of the role of the workplace now that we have all learned that most employees can work from home successfully.
 Many organizations are going to adopt a much more flexible approach and offer employees the ability to select where to work almost every single day.
 The results from a poll of attendees re-confirmed expectations among workplace professionals that most employees will want to go to an office only 2-3 days a week.